lsp-plugins/lsp-plugins/README.md

 The `unclutter` tool is pretty rare and has not been updated over the years.
 So it does not follow the latest changes made for X.Org.
 The problem can be solved by switching to `unclutter-xfixes` tool which works pretty OK with LSP UI.

+## gstreamer

+There is no good support of MIDI interface in GStreamer now.
+Even if MIDI-based plugins are available for GStreamer, there is no guarantee that they will fully work.

 ## 3D backend not working